constfun/create-react-WebExtension/README.md

 ## Limitations

 - Although based on a mature project, this is a new project that introduces significant changes.
 You'd be an early adopter.
-- Only tested on macOS with Firefox and Chrome.
-In principle the extensions themselves and the hot update mechanism should work equally well with Edge.
-I'm not so sure about Windows.
-Windows support is high on my list, but for now YMMV.
+- The example extension works in all major browsers.
+However, CRWX does not automatically make your extension code cross platform.
+To target multiple browsers you have to take care to use polyfills and to not use incompatible properties in `manifest.json`.
+The example extension uses [mozilla/webextension-polyfill](https://github.com/mozilla/webextension-polyfill).
+- Likely will not work on Windows.
+Edge was tested through a virtual machine running on a macOS host.
 - CRWX will create a production build, ready for packaging.
 However, the packaging process itself varries significantly between browsers and is considered out of scope for this project.
-This may change in the future.

 If something doesn’t work please be kind and [report an issue](https://github.com/constfun/create-react-WebExtension/issues/new).